 While you book your ticket, make sure you are aware of the extra costs like checked baggage.
 Some low-cost carriers separate the cost of the airfare and checked baggage, so the actual cost of the airfare appears cheaper.
-You can potentially save a lot of money by travelling with a carry-on bag only.
-Check out my post on how you can pack a 7kg carry-on luggage.
+You can save a lot of money by travelling with a 7kg carry-on luggage and no checked luggage.

 Australia has a train system that connects most cities, including Melbourne, Sydney, Brisbane, Cairns, Darwin, Alice Springs and Perth.
-Take a look at the Australian rail map here.
+Take a look at the Australian Rail Maps website.

 One of the most famous routes is the Indian Pacific, which connects Sydney, Adelaide and Perth.
-The journey takes three days, but you will see many different sceneries along the way.
+The journey takes three days, but you will see much different scenery.

 However, train travel is one of the slower ways to travel in Australia.
 For example, it takes more than 14 hours to get from Sydney to Brisbane.

 But taking the train is great if you are travelling shorter distances and if you enjoy the comforts of the train.

-I took an overnight train from Melbourne to Sydney, and it took about 11 hours.
-You can either choose an economy seat, first-class seat or first class berth.
+I took an overnight train from Melbourne to Sydney, which took about 11 hours.
+You can either choose an economy seat, first-class seat or first-class berth.
 The train has a restaurant onboard just in case you get hungry.
 I thought the train ride was relaxing and comfortable.

-While driving can give you the maximum freedom in exploring Australia, it is an expensive transportation option.
-If you are renting a car or trying van life in Australia, consider car or campervan rental, fuel, insurance and parking (in cities), bringing all the roadtrip essentials, it will require a bigger budget and a bit of planning as well.
+While driving can give you maximum freedom in exploring Australia, it is an expensive transportation option.
+If you are renting a car or trying van life in Australia, consider car or campervan rental cost, fuel, insurance, parking (in cities) and packing a road trip essentials kit.